maxims94/helius-post-alpenglow/README.md

 ### Illustration

-It can be hard to wrap your head around the practical implications of the 20+20 model on the network's robustness.
-Let's understand it better.
+It can be tricky to really understand what the 20+20 model means in practice.

 The key observation is that a down node can be seen as a Byzantine node since being unavailable to the network is a special case of a Byzantine fault.